Bangladesh

 Project outline

-The proposed contribution is to an ongoing, larger programme, run by IN Bangladesh.
-It provides treatment for these diseases and provides maternal health services to protect the outcome of pregnancy, provide neonatal and young infant care, and save the lives of mothers by improving maternal nutrition, promoting birth preparedness, and improving safe delivery and postpartum care in future.
-The key outputs are:
+By supporting the Savar Medical centre, you will help in providing the means for the IN health workers to provide treatment for the health of women and children, especially in maternal health services to protect the outcome of pregnancy, provide neonatal and young infant care, and save the lives of mothers by improving maternal nutrition, promoting birth preparedness, and improving safe delivery and postpartum care in future.

 • To increase utilisation of health facilities for safe delivery